Jose-MPM/Notes/Courses/English Vi/English VI.md

 		- I used to help my dad in his work but I dind't use to do my housework, I only used to do homework...
 I didnt use to go out with my friends, I used to have few friends, I had good grates but I didnt use to be+ very confident, I didnt use to go on vacation, My family didn't have money for that, I had one dog, it was Coquer, I didn't use to walk with him on the street but I used to play with him.

-* USED TO *(SOLÍA)*:used to talk about past habits or actions that are not longer happening in the present: And to describe a habit or regular action from the past and actually we dont have the habit or do the action in the present.
+* USED TO *(SOLÍA)*: 	used to talk about past habits or actions that are not longer happening in the present: And to describe a habit or regular action from the past and actually we dont have the habit or do the action in the present.
 Used to + verb
 	- Uses:
 		- To describe a state that we had in the past
 			- Mark used to be a chef